 - Be signed by 2 or 3 witnesses who will not inherit anything on the will

-We’re always available to help guide you towards the answers and assistance you need after a death.
-Simply call us at (480) 207-2336 to discuss your needs with a funeral professional.
+Wyman Cremation & Burial Chapel is available to help guide you toward the answers and assistance you need.
+Call us at (480) 207-2336 to discuss your needs with a funeral professional.